siongui/paligo/dictionary/README.rst

 GitLab CI always fail to deploy to GitLab Pages if there are lots of symlinks, even if Travis CI can deploy without problem without sub-sites.
 No solution for now.

+Currently GitLab repo is used to build offline website for Pāli Dictionary.

 Bootstrap Website (Optional)